Junkbite/sync_categories/README.md

-## finds all your uncategorized torent in qbittorrent and adds them to a set category
+## finds all your uncategorized torrents in qbittorrent and adds them to a set category

 ## install
 install node.js